Secure your private API access with NetFoundry-- AWS API Gateway example

 Step 4.
 Deploy Private endpoint into VPC.

 From the VPC menu, select Endpoints from the menu and select Create Endpoint.
-Select Name, AWS Service and choose the api service: com.amazonaws.us-west-1.execute-api
+Select Name, AWS Service and choose the api service based on the region that you are deploying the solution at.
+Example: com.amazonaws.ap-southeast-1.execute-api.
+Note that the endpoint type is interface

-Then select desired VPC, subnets, security group (if any) and finally Full Access for this example.
+Then select desired VPC, subnets, security group and finally Full Access for this example.

 pl3.jpg